 Country Inn & Suites by Radisson, Asheville Downtown, 199 Tunnel Road, Asheville, NC, 28805

-In an outstanding city center location, this property offers daily hot breakfast with a waffle station, free parking, and a downtown shuttle.
+In an outstanding city center location, this property offers a daily hot breakfast with a waffle station, free parking, and a downtown shuttle.

 They also have a fitness center with a whirlpool tub, plus an indoor pool.
 Guestrooms feature WiFi and flat-screen TVs.